 Rough sleeper support

-Our partner, St Mungo's have dedicated staff out on the streets every night, working with those who are sleeping rough to build trust, understand their needs and offer help.
+Our partner St Mungo's has dedicated staff out on the streets every night, working with those who are sleeping rough to build trust, understand their needs and offer help.

-Due to our big “everyone in” push back in March, we have far fewer homeless people now and most people are still accommodated in hotels or have moved on to longer term solutions.
-Currently the number of people living on the street is half the number compared with last winter.
+Due to our big “everyone in” push back in March, we have far fewer homeless people now.
+Currently, the number of people living on the street is half the number compared with last winter.

 The team is continuing to support everyone who is in accommodation throughout this period, contacting them regularly and ensuring they have everything they need.

 - has access to a support worker every day and other specialist support staff.

 Additionally, partner agencies are involved to help support often multiple and complex needs.

 Breakfast is provided on site for everyone.
 To help residents adapt to sourcing food themselves through their welfare benefit entitlement, the YMCA and faith sector are currently assisting with the direct provision of three meals a day for some residents.

 Find out how to help tackle homelessness locally through StreetSupport.